 What is ASML's mission?

-ASML invents and develops complex technology for high-tech lithography machines for the semiconductor industry.
+ASML invents and develops complex technology for high-tech lithography, metrology and software solutions for the semiconductor industry.
 ASML's guiding principle is continuing Moore's Law towards ever smaller, cheaper, more powerful and energy-efficient semiconductors that drive our customers' competitiveness.

 What is ASML's strategy?